bmoney724/ChessLite/README.md

 # ChessLiteGUI
-A lightweight Chess GUI for playing Chess on a personal computer.
+A lightweight Chess GUI for playing Chess on a personal computer.<br>
 5,672 lines of code written by Joseph Prichard.

 ## Features